hanyeah/digital-circuit-simulation/README.md

 - 1 = true
 - ? = indeterminate

-A number of gates is predefined, such as And, Or, Nand, Not, Xor and more.\
+A number of gates is predefined, such as And, Or, Nand, Nor, Xor, Not and more.\
 Some tools are included such as:
 - for the preparation of truth-tables
 - for running a circuit with a sequence of inputs